compliance

 • Substance testing checks for harmful chemicals and heavy metals in a material, ensuring they fall within acceptable limits.

-• Property Testing checks for potentially dangerous features, like sharp points and small parts, while
+• Physical or Mechanical Property Testing checks for potentially dangerous features, like sharp points and small parts.

 • Flammability testing serves to examine various elements of fire safety (this one is key for candle testing).